 Ask about potential side effects of these drugs before you take them so you can make an educated decision.
 You can reach out to:

-- therapist who specializes in addiction.
+- A therapist who specializes in addiction.
 They can help you figure out the core reason behind your addiction while providing support and coping techniques.

 - An outpatient rehab center.
 These programs usually provide psychotherapy, drug education, and drug testing to help you stay on track.